 This is achieved in section GC 18(10)(b), (d) and (f) by requiring that the feature "reflects" a feature of regulatory or solvency capital.
-This term is not intended to require perfect mirroring between features of the funding and funded arrangements but this should not provide the opportunity for inclusion of any features in the funding arrangement under the pretext of imperfect mirroring.
+This term is not intended to require perfect mirroring between features of the funding and funded arrangements, but this should not provide the opportunity for inclusion of any features in the funding arrangement under the pretext of imperfect mirroring.
 The inclusion or non-inclusion of a feature in the funding or funded arrangement should not prevent that instrument qualifying in respect of other features.
 Where more judgement is required is where a different feature is included in the funding arrangement than in the funded arrangement.
 An appropriate approach would be to include a feature in a funding arrangement, which does not exactly match a feature in a funded arrangement, only if the feature provides protection to the banking/insuring/deposit taker associate in a similar circumstance to that faced under the funding arrangement.
-Furthermore the increase in price due to the feature in the funding arrangement should not exceed the increase in price due to the feature in the funded arrangement.
+Furthermore, the increase in price due to the feature in the funded arrangement.

 Not all regulatory capital will be a financial arrangement as a bank may also issue preference shares which are an excepted financial arrangement.
 The rules also allow the funded arrangement to be an excepted financial arrangement while the funding arrangement is a financial arrangement.
-In this instance it is expected that the terms of both arrangements will less perfectly mirror each other than where the funded arrangement is a financial arrangement; however, the paragraph above that discusses the limits on features of the funding arrangement will continue to be relevant.
+In this instance, it is expected that the terms of both arrangements will less perfectly mirror each other than where the funded arrangement is a financial arrangement; however, the paragraph above that discusses the limits on features of the funding arrangement will continue to be relevant.